oracle-livelabs/spatial-graph/spatial-ai/ev/load-data/load-data.md

 ### Objectives

 * Load data from OCI Object Storage to ADB-S
-* Explore data to gain familiarity
+* Gain familiarity with the data

 ### Prerequisites